-If we find that you are eligible, but not yet ready to apply for a housing loan, we will work with you to make a 3 to 6-month plan to help you become application ready.
-We will keep in contact with you throughout this time and re-assess your circumstances at the end of the 3 to 6-month period.
+If we find that you are eligible, but not yet ready to apply for a housing loan but likely to be ready within 3 months, we will work with you to create a plan to help you become application ready.
+We will contact you to re-assess your circumstances at the end of the 3 month period.

 Once you are ready to apply for a housing loan, we will add you to the Expression of Interest register.
-You will be invited to apply for a housing loan between 6 and 9 months after being added to the Expression of Interest register.
+You will be invited to apply for a housing loan in approximately 12 months from when you were added to the Expression of Interest register.

 IBA will then ask you to submit a Housing Loan Application which will be used to determine whether you qualify for a loan and the amount you may be able to borrow.

 If your application is approved, we will advise you of the amount that you are able to borrow, and you can start looking for a home to buy.
 It’s important that you don’t make any offers on a property or enter into a contract for sale until after your loan has been approved by IBA.